Easy Ginger Sesame Salmon - A super easy asian-inspired salmon recipe that is packed with flavor!

-Sear salmon: Pat salmon dry with paper towel.
-In a large cast iron skillet, drizzle some olive oil around the pan and then sprinkle some salt and pepper (helps keep the skin from sticking) in an even layer.
+Sear salmon: Remove the salmon from the marinade and pat dry with paper towel.
+In a large cast iron skillet, drizzle 1 tablespoon extra virgin olive oil around the pan and then sprinkle some kosher salt and ground black pepper (helps keep the skin from sticking) in an even layer.
 Place salmon fillets, skin side down, in the skillet.
 Sprinkle the top of the salmon with additional salt and pepper.
 Cook over medium-high heat 6-8 minutes.

 Baste: While the salmon cooks, use a basting brush to apply a layer of glaze (I suggest pouring about a tablespoon or two in a little bowl to keep it separate).